keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 ## Considerations

 That being said, we have unique metadata link to a token and can always prove that with 100% certainty.
-No one else can manipulate the link except if the policy allows it to (update mechanism, see ).
+No one else can manipulate the link except if the policy allows it to (<a href="#update">update mechanism</a>).

 ## Specification